 The MTHFR gene is composed of two different enzymes, for which, genetically speaking, we each have a copy from Mom and a copy from Dad.

 For each enzyme of the MTHFR gene, we can have:

 - Two normal copies = homozygous normal, full function of the enzyme

-- one normal copy and one mutated copy = heterozygous mutation, 40% function of the enzyme
+- One normal and one mutated copy = heterozygous mutation, 40% function of the enzyme

-- two mutated copies = homozygous mutation, little-to-no function of the enzyme
+- Two mutated copies = homozygous mutation, with little-to-no function of the enzyme

-There are many people (about 50% of the population) with one heterozygous mutation at one of the enzyme genes.
+About 50% of the population have many people, with one heterozygous mutation at one of the enzyme genes.
 Less common are people with homozygous mutations at one enzyme gene or heterozygous mutations at both enzyme genes.
-Generally, people with the latter types of mutations are the ones that develop mysterious (from a conventional point of view) health issues such as:
+Generally, people with the latter types of mutations are the ones that develop mysterious, from a conventional point of view, health issues.

 - Auto-immune disease